niclasko/Cypher.js/README.md

 var options = {

-	// In Node.js the runAsWebWorker option must be set to false
+	// In Node.js the runInWebWorker option must be set to false
 	// Web Workers are not supported in Node.js
-	runAsWebWorker: false,
+	runInWebWorker: false,

 	// In Node.js a proxy is not needed
 	dataDownloadProxy: null